Deep Dive Part 2: Cryptographic Receipts and the Evidence Pipeline That Proves What AI Agents Actually Did

 The four checks cover the most common failure modes in agent work:

-• expiry check – Stale intents are rejected at the gate.
-A solver should not act on instructions that were issued for a time window that has already passed.
+- expiry check — stale intents are rejected at the gate.
+A solver should not act on instructions issued for a time window that has already passed.

-• requester allowlist – Optional, but when configured, it prevents intents from unauthorized sources from entering the execution pipeline at all.
+- requester allowlist — optional, but when configured, it prevents intents from unauthorised sources from entering the execution pipeline at all.

-• size guard – A ceiling on serialized input size prevents resource exhaustion and makes inputs auditable.
+- size guard — a ceiling on serialised input size prevents resource exhaustion and makes inputs auditable.
 If inputs are too large to hash in bounded time, the pipeline should not accept them.

 Accumulating all failure reasons rather than short-circuiting is a deliberate design choice.
 Callers get a complete diagnostic in one pass, which matters when debugging why an intent was rejected in a production pipeline.